OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Description:

 Component used to display a value identifier (uri or other).
-It allows  user to copy the uri linked to his identifier in this clipboard.
+It allows the user to copy the uri linked to his identifier in this clipboard.

 Interaction:

-On mouse hover clickable link appears.
+The clickable link appears by mouse hovering.

 Properties: